-There are other Standards of Professional Practice which cover Members' obligations in relation to the technical areas in which CIPFA Members work and Continuing Professional Development.
+There are other Standards of Professional Practice which cover Members' obligations in relation to the technical areas in which CIPFA Members work and Continuing Professional Development and Members in Practice.

 You may complain of anything that appears to you to show that a CIPFA Member has acted in manner which is identified above as being a matter that CIPFA will investigate.